ahmadmaherr/library-management-system/README.md

 #### 3. Get Books
 - **Endpoint:** `GET api/borrowBook/getBooks`
-- **Description:** Retrieve a list of all available books for a specific burrower.
+- **Description:** Retrieve a list of all books borrowed by a specific borrower.
 - **Expected Output (Example):**
   ```json
    {